Hide-Koba/webtopSimulator/docs/app-development-guide.md

                  appWindowElement.style.transform = 'none';
             }
         }
+        // Bring to front is handled by the window's mousedown listener, but also good to do on explicit open/restore if (window.manageTaskbar) window.manageTaskbar.bringToFront(appWindowElement.id);
+    });

-        // TODO: Implement z-index management to bring window to front });
+    // Add mousedown listener to the window to bring it to front appWindowElement.addEventListener('mousedown', () => {
+        if (window.manageTaskbar) {
+            window.manageTaskbar.bringToFront(appWindowElement.id);
+        }
+    }, true); // Use capture phase

     // Close window
     closeButton.addEventListener('click', () => {